JeodC/PortMaster-ShipOfHarkinian/README.md

 Ship of Harkinian binaries were built from the develop branch (bleeding edge) on 07/18/2024.
 You can build your own by following the [BUILDING.md guide](BUILDING.md).

 ## Installation
+You need to provide your own roms.
+See the [Shipwright](https://github.com/HarbourMasters/Shipwright/blob/8.0.5/docs/supportedHashes.json) repository for a list of supported rom hashes.
+Gather your roms and put them in the `ports/soh` folder.
+Start the port, and on first run, your .otr files will be generated from the roms you provide.
+Note that only one `oot.otr` and `oot-mq.otr` will be made--if you provide more than one rom per game, strange things may occur.
+You *can* use pregenerated `.otr` files from elsewhere, but you may experience crashes.

-CAREFULLY follow the guide at the [Ship of Harkinian website](https://www.shipofharkinian.com/setup-guide) for your desired platform to create your oot.otr and/or oot-mq.otr files.
-Once created put in the `ports/soh` folder.
-Texture pack files can be added to the `ports/soh/mods` folder.
+Texture pack files and mods can be added to the `ports/soh/mods` folder.

-Logs are recorded automatically and kept in `/ports/soh/logs`.
+Logs are recorded automatically as `ports/soh/log.txt`.
 Please provide a log if you report an issue.
 PortMaster does not maintain the Ship of Harkinian repository and is not responsible for bugs or issues outside of our control.
+Likewise, HarbourMasters is not affiliated with PortMaster and this distribution is not officially supported by them. *Please come to PortMaster for help before approaching the HarbourMasters!*

 ## Menu Navigation
 There is a `soh.gptk` file you can use to change which button emulates F1 (default is L3).
-Once you do so, make the menu bar appear, hold the north button (X or Y), press R, then press the north button again to access the menu bar navigation.
+Once you do so, make the menu bar appear, hold the north button (X or Y), press R1, then press the north button again to access the menu bar navigation.

 ![menubar](https://github.com/JeodC/PortMaster-ShipOfHarkinian/assets/47716344/82b1de1d-11a9-49da-8500-61bc26902cbe)